 So, why am I telling you all this?
-The reason I am writing about this now is Rammstein’s newest video »Deutschland« that was premiered on YouTube yesterday evening.
+The reason I am writing about this now is Rammstein’s newest video “Deutschland” that was premiered on YouTube yesterday evening.
 The video is a crazy ride through 2000 years of German history, presented in the gory and megalomaniac style that their fans long for.
-No, it’s not a rightwing song … quite the opposite.
-A song that talks about the well-known German identity crisis in not being able to hate nor to love one’s country: »Germany, your love is curse and blessing.
-Germany, I can’t give you my love.«
+No, it’s not a right-wing song, quite the opposite.
+It’s a brutal ballad describing the well-known German identity crisis of not being able to hate nor to love one’s country.
+“Germany, your love is curse and blessing.
+Germany, I can’t give you my love.”

 The trouble with this video is not so much the video itself, but its controversial marketing ahead of the official release.
-A day before its premiere on YouTube, a 35-second excerpt from the video was released on social media around the world that shows the musicians on an execution gallows dressed as concentration camp inmates, one of them visibly wearing the yellow star.
+A day before its premiere on YouTube, a 35-second excerpt from the video was released on social media around the world.
+It shows the musicians on an execution gallows dressed as concentration camp inmates, one of them visibly wearing the yellow star.
 Nothing else.

 I work as a graphic designer for over 20 years, I teach creativity and design to students for almost 20 years and the strategy of provocation is a well-known tool of the advertising industry.
 Provocative ads are often designed to test the lines of what is appropriate and acceptable within society.
 I vividly remember the 1990s when the clothing company United Colors of Benetton created some of the most memorable provocative ad campaigns in advertising history.

 The photo of Giusy, the newborn baby girl, was one of the most censored images in the history of Benetton ads with protests erupting throughout Palermo, Milan, and other Italian cities.